Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 Witnesses for the Wedding Ceremony

-The bride and groom each had a group of family, friends, and people important to them serve as witnesses for the wedding ceremony.
+The bride and groom each had a group of family, friends, and people important to them serving as witnesses for the wedding ceremony.
 Before the end of the wedding ceremony, each witness signed the marriage certificate.
 When possible, the witnesses have been identified.

 Witnesses for The Prince of Asturias